lancenacabuan/theosis/README.md

 Participation in God’s energies allows believers to experience His transformative power while preserving the Creator-creature distinction.
 For instance, believers can encounter God’s love, wisdom, and holiness through prayer, Scripture, and the sacraments, all of which are manifestations of His uncreated energies.

 ### **Synergism vs. Monergism**
-Theosis operates within the theological framework of **synergism**, which emphasizes the cooperative relationship between divine grace and human will.
-God initiates and empowers transformation, but believers actively respond through faith, obedience, and spiritual disciplines.
+Theosis operates within the theological framework of **synergism**, which highlights the cooperative relationship between divine grace and human will.
+However, this synergy must be understood as entirely grace-driven: God initiates, sustains, and empowers the transformation, while believers respond through faith, obedience, and spiritual disciplines as enabled by His grace.

-St. Maximus the Confessor described this synergy as the harmonious work of God’s uncreated energies and human effort.
-For example, while salvation and transformation are ultimately gifts of grace, believers participate actively by engaging in practices like prayer, repentance, and worship.
+St. Maximus the Confessor described this synergy as the harmonious work of God’s uncreated energies and human response.
+For example, salvation and transformation are fundamentally gifts of grace, with believers’ participation occurring solely through the power and enabling of the Holy Spirit, as affirmed in **Philippians 2:12-13**: *“Work out your salvation with fear and trembling; for it is God who is at work in you, both to will and to work for His good pleasure.”*

-In contrast, **monergism**, which attributes salvation solely to God’s action without human contribution, is less emphasized in theosis.
-Instead, theosis underscores the relational nature of transformation, where God’s sovereign grace enables human cooperation without diminishing His divine authority.
+In contrast, **monergism**, which attributes salvation entirely to God’s action without any human response, is less emphasized in theosis.
+Yet, even within synergism, theosis underscores that human cooperation is always a response to God’s sovereign grace, never an independent effort.

 To illustrate, consider a gardener tending to a plant.
-God provides the essential elements—sunlight, water, and soil (grace)—but the gardener (believer) must still nurture the plant by watering and pruning it (faith and obedience).
+God provides the essential elements—sunlight, water, and soil (grace)—and even enables the gardener’s work.
+The gardener (believer) nurtures the plant by watering and pruning (faith and obedience), but only because the resources and ability are divinely supplied.

 ### **Implications of the Main Verse**
 *“For by these He has granted to us His precious and magnificent promises, so that by them you may become partakers of the divine nature, having escaped the corruption that is in the world by lust.”* – **2 Peter 1:4**